-The Audit Committee also meets with the External Auditors without the presence of Management, and this is a forum at which the External Auditors may raise, among other matters, any concern they may have on the compliance aspect of the financial statements.
+The Audit Committee also meets with the External Auditors without the presence of Management from time to time.
+This is a forum at which the External Auditors may raise, among other matters, any concern they may have on the compliance aspect of the financial statements.